telerik/uwp-docs/introduction-uwp.md

 * [Installation Steps]({%slug installationsteps%})
 * [Getting Started with UWP]({%slug createapp-uwp%})

-## Trial Version and Commercial License
+## Commercial License

 Telerik UI for UWP has an open source version which can be downloaded from the [GitHub](https://github.com/telerik/UI-For-UWP).
-Commercial support is available at our [product page](https://www.telerik.com/universal-windows-platform-ui) where you'll find a supported commercial trial and pricing options.
+Commercial support is available at our [product page](https://www.telerik.com/universal-windows-platform-ui).

 ## Support Options

 For any issues you might encounter while working with UI for UWP, use any of the available support channels:

-- UI for UWP license holders and active trialists can take advantage of the outstanding customer support delivered by the developers building the library.
+- UI for UWP license holders can take advantage of the outstanding customer support delivered by the developers building the library.
 To submit a support ticket, use our [UI for UWP dedicated support](https://www.telerik.com/account/support-tickets?pid=1653) system.
 - [UI for UWP forum](https://www.telerik.com/forums/ui-for-universal-windows-platform) is part of the free support you can get from the community and from the UI for UWP team on all kinds of general issues.
 - [UI for UWP feedback portal](https://feedback.telerik.com/uwp) provides information on the features in discussion and also the planned ones for release.
 - [UI for UWP GitHub issue list](https://github.com/telerik/UI-For-UWP/issues) can be used for bug reports.